nbilalis/flask-template/README.md

 # Flask template

-Clone, download of use degit to get the files
+Clone, download, press `Use this template`, or use `degit` to get the files

 ```bash
 degit nbilalis/flask-template <my-project>